2010–11 Championnat National: Team changes

 On 7 May 2010, the first movement of clubs in the league occurred following Bastia's relegation from Ligue 2.
 The club drew 0–0 with Tours which, following a positive result for Strasbourg on the same day, made it mathematically impossible for the club to remain in Ligue 2.
 On 14 May, on the final day of the Ligue 2 season, Strasbourg and Guingamp were both relegated to the Championnat National.
 Guingamp, who played in the UEFA Europa League due to the club's Coupe de France triumph the previous season, won its final league match, but, due to other results, finished in 18th position.
 Strasbourg, who were one of the favourites to earn promotion to the first division, lost on the final day and the club's relegation was confirmed following other results.
 Strasbourg had suffered relegation from Ligue 1 to the second division the previous season meaning the club faltered down two divisions in just two seasons.

 On 8 May, Niort became the first club to achieve promotion to the Championnat National from the Championnat France de amateur.
 The club defeated Pau 4–0 on the match day.
 Following second place club Yzeure's 2–1 loss to the reserves of Le Mans, Niort's promotion was assured.
 A week later, Orléans achieved promotion following the club's 2–1 victory over the Caen reserves.
 The victory assured the club a spot in National and also pushed the club over 100 points; a rarity in the fourth division.
 On 22 May, Colmar earned promotion to National, despite drawing 2–2 with relegation-bound Marck.
 The club's promotion was guaranteed following Alfortville's 2–1 loss to Amnéville.

 Colmar's place in the league came up for discussion after Alfortville, the second-place finisher in the group, appealed to the French Football Federation to award the club a 3–0 victory over the reserves of Lens after it was determined that Lens played with a suspended player.
 The ruling was determined on 26 June with the Comité National Olympique et Sportif Français (CNOSF) giving an unfavorable ruling to Alfortville.
-Following the ruling, Alfortville announced its intent to appeal to a Tribunal administratif, however, on 16 July, the French Football Federation stepped in an ruled in favour of Alfortville giving the club a place in the Championnat National.
+Following the ruling, Alfortville announced its intent to appeal to a Tribunal administratif, however, on 16 July, the French Football Federation stepped in and ruled in favour of Alfortville giving the club a place in the Championnat National.
 Colmar will remain in the league alongside Alfortville, thus giving National a league of 21 clubs.
 On 29 May, the final day of the season, the final CFA club achieved promotion to National.
 Gap defeated the reserves of Lyon 3–0 to claim the final berth in the third division.